loosiegoosey/Xfinity-Outage-Credit-Checker/README.md

 5. **Help & Instructions:**
     - Click the "Help" button for detailed instructions and additional documentation on using the extension.

-## Support

-For support and troubleshooting, please contact [Your Contact Information].

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.